Kitware/tangelo/docs/testing.rst

     Declares a web content test, according to the information carried in `cfg`.

+    :param object cfg: A configration object, with contents as specified below.

-    * `cfg.name` - A descriptive name for the test.
+    :param string cfg.name: A descriptive name for the test.

-    * `cfg.url` - The URL to load in order to carry out the test.
+    :param string cfg.url: The URL to load in order to carry out the test.

-    * `cfg.method` - The HTTP method to use to retrieve the URL.
+    :param string cfg.method: The HTTP method to use to retrieve the URL.
 This can be useful for testing, e.g., REST services.

-    * `cfg.data` - A JavaScript object of key-value pairs, or a string, to send as the request data for, e.g., POST requests.
+    :param object-or-string cfg.data: A JavaScript object of key-value pairs, or a string, to send as the request data for, e.g., POST requests.

-    * `cfg.size` - The size that PhantomJS should use for its virtual window.
+    :param list-of-number cfg.size: The size that PhantomJS should use for its virtual window.

-    * `cfg.imageFile` - An image file to use for image-based comparison tests.
+    :param string cfg.imageFile: An image file to use for image-based comparison tests.

-    * `cfg.threshold` - A number representing the error threshold for image-based comparison tests.
+    :param number cfg.threshold: A number representing the error threshold for image-based comparison tests.

-    * `cfg.test` - A function that implements the test itself.
+    :param function(page,info) cfg.test: A function that implements the test itself.
 This function will be invoked with two arguments: the PhantomJS page object, and an :js:data:`info` object.
 The function should return either a boolean value to indicate passing or failure, or a :js:class:`Promise` object that does the same.
 Promises should be used when asynchronous activity is involved: since the asynchronous callback cannot simply ``return`` the boolean value, it must be sent back via promise, but the test scaffolding is built to seamlessly handle this case.

 .. js:function:: toImageData(pngData)